JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

     <path>/intentionDescriptions/QuickEditAction/description_zh_CN.html</path>

-The proper directory layout/file name suffixes is the only thing needed for the translations to work.
+The proper directory layout/filename suffixes is the only thing needed for the translations to work.
 No additional actions like registering EPs are needed.

 ## Translated Elements